lmenou/webarx/README.md

 view, some parts of the code are not elegant at all, I am working on it :grin:.

 ## LICENSE :bookmark:
-This software is MIT licensed.
+This software is GNU (version 3) licensed.
 See the [LICENSE](https://github.com/lmenou/webarx/blob/master/LICENSE) file for more information.